Robin Lord Taylor: Career

+From 2021 to 2022, Taylor also appeared in Kevin Can F**k Himself in the recurring role of Nick, a restaurant worker, across both seasons of the show.

 Personal life

-Since 2000, Taylor has lived in Manhattan, New York, where Gotham was filmed.
+As of 2000, Taylor lives in Manhattan.

 In a November 2014 Glamour interview, Taylor was asked, "I notice you are wearing a wedding ring on your ring finger.
 Are you married?"
 To which he responded, "I am married!
-I like to keep it private, but I've been married for over three years, and we've been together for 5½ years.
+I like to keep it private, but I've been married for over three years, and we've been together for 10½ years.
 No kids.
 No kids yet!"

 In March 2015, Slate noted Taylor in an article discussing "Several actors who are openly gay or who have been cast in multiple straight or bisexual roles and the typecasting of gay roles".
 Taylor, himself, added: "I feel like the landscape has totally changed.
 Regardless of sexual preference, it's more that as a character actor, the less I reveal about myself, the better.
 My favorite actors are the ones I know least about."
 In April 2015, Taylor openly identified as gay on episode 672 of The Nerdist Podcast with Chris Hardwick.
 In honor of National Coming Out Day in October 2019, Taylor revealed on Instagram that he had been out as gay for 22 years and encouraged followers to donate to the non-profit Rainbow Railroad.